libra-, liber-, libri- +

 7. Etymology: "an apparatus for weighing", from Old French, (12th century) "balance, scales for weighing"; also in the figurative sense; from Middle Latin bilancia, from Late Latin bilanx, bilancem; from Latin (libra) bilanx, "(scale) having two pans".

-1. Well weighed or considered; carefully thought out; formed, carried out, etc. with careful consideration and full intention; done of set purpose; studied; not hasty or rash.
+1. A reference to being well weighed or considered; carefully thought out; formed, carried out, etc. with careful consideration and full intention: Erin made a deliberate effort to not be hasty or rash when she applied for a new job.

 Carefully weighed in the mind.

-1. With careful consideration; not hastily or rashly; of set purpose.
+1. A reference to careful considerations; not hastily or rashly, but of set purposes.

-1. The action of deliberating, or weighing a thing in the mind; careful consideration with a view to making a decision.
+1. The action of weighing a thing in the mind with a view to making a decision.

 2. The consideration and discussion of the reasons for and against a measure by a number of councillors (e.g. in a legislative assembly).

-3. Absence of hurry; slowness in action or movement; leisureliness.
+3. A slowness in action or movement; leisureliness.

-2. A loss of equilibrium (balance between different forces or aspects) attributable to an unstable situation in which some forces outweigh others; a loss or lack of stability.
+A loss of balance between different forces or aspects attributable to an unstable situation in which some forces outweigh others; a loss or lack of stability.

 electrolyte and acid/base balance